mparrish91/Wordie-CodePath-FinalProject/README.md

 # Codepath Final Project - *Wordie*

 **Wordie** is Wordie is a social video platform that allows users to upload videos/short skits of of themselves explaining or enacting a word.
-The UI is similar to Musical.ly.There also is a personal dictionary on the backend.
+The UI is similar to Musical.ly.
+There also is a personal dictionary on the backend.
 Built in Swift using Firebase, AVFoundation and Oxfords Dictionary API.
 I worked with my friend Ao Lu.

 Time spent: **50+** hours spent in total